Kameng Dolo

 Kameng Dolo is an Indian politician from Arunachal Pradesh.
-He served as the Home Minister & Deputy Chief Minister of Arunachal Pradesh in Kalikho Pul's government as well as Gegong Apang.
+He served as the Home Minister & Deputy Chief Minister of Arunachal Pradesh in the Kalikho Pul and Gegong Apang governments.

-He founded Congress (Dolo) on July 25, 2003, and formed a government along with Gegong Apang of Arunachal Congress.
-On August 30, 2003, he merged Congress (D) with Bharatiya Janata Party.
+He founded the Congress (Dolo) on July 25, 2003, and formed a government along with Gegong Apang of Arunachal Congress.
+On August 30, 2003, he merged the Congress (D) with the Bharatiya Janata Party.
 He is also a member of the Bharatiya Janata Party.
 He shifted his loyalties in 2015 when the Indian National Congress member revolted in their government.

-Kameng Dolo unsuccessfully contested Pakke-Kessang Assembly by-election in December 2017.
+Kameng Dolo unsuccessfully contested the Pakke-Kessang Assembly by-election in December 2017.

-On 8 March 2017, Dolo lost his seat following an opposing candidate for his seat alleged that his candidacy was fraudulently withdrawn, making Dolo unopposed.
+On 8 March 2017, Dolo lost his seat following an allegation from an opposing candidate for his seat that his candidacy was fraudulently withdrawn, making Dolo unopposed.